Permanent Dance Pole

 Safety Info & Tips

-Many people think that safety is not a concern with permanent dancing poles.
+Many people think that safety is not a concern with permanent dance poles.
 After all, they're screwed into both the floor and ceiling, so what could go wrong?

-But while it's true that the permanent version is generally safer than any other model of pole, there are still some safety issues that should be considered.
+But while it's true that the permanently installed poles are generally safer than any other type of pole, there are still some safety issues that should be considered.

 But to get the safety benefits of the permanent mounting system, it's critical to follow the manufacturer's installation instructions.